TheOtherDavid/kraken-meta-order/README.md

 # kraken-meta-order
 This is a tool to help make and manage more complex crypto orders with the Kraken exchange.
+I kind of abandoned it when the crypto craze of 2021 died down.
+Maybe I'll start working on it again if Bitcoin gets back to 50k.

 Start the app with: